-Simply put, it's the percentage of your overall credit that you're using.
-If you have just one credit card charged up to the limit, you have a high credit utilization ratio — and that can hurt your credit score.
+This is due to something called credit utilization, which is simply the percentage of your overall credit you're using.
+If you have only one credit card charged up to the limit, you have a high credit-utilization ratio — and that can hurt your credit score.

-But if you keep your utilization low, your credit will be in good standing.
+But keeping your utilization low will keep your credit in good standing.
 This is where an increased credit limit comes in.

 To check your current score, and keep an eye on it going forward, you can sign up for free credit monitoring with a bunch of online services.
-Borrowell is a popular one in Canada; you'll get monthly updates, tips on how to improve and suggestions for credit cards and other products that are perfect for your current score.
+Borrowell is a popular one in Canada; you'll get monthly updates, tips on how to improve and suggestions for credit cards and other products that fit with your current score.

 Think you want to increase your credit limit?
 There are a couple of ways to go about it.

-You might make online requests for higher limits from your credit card issuers.
-Or, if you would rather talk with a real person, you can call the card companies.
-The customer service reps will likely ask why you're seeking an increase and if your income has gone up recently.
+You can make online requests for higher limits from your credit card issuers.
+Or, if you'd rather talk with a real person, you can call the card companies.
+Their customer service reps will likely ask why you're seeking an increase and whether your income has gone up recently.

-You'll want to have those answers ready.
-Desiring a higher credit score is a good explanation for your request, but a bad one would be that your runaway spending habits tend to have you bumping up against your current ceiling.
+Have those answers ready.
+Desiring a higher credit score can be a good explanation for your request, but not if you have runaway spending habits that tend to bump you up against your current ceiling.

 A potentially easier way to increase your overall credit limit is to apply for a new credit card.
-The new line of available credit will add to your overall limit, bring down your credit utilization — and help your credit score.
+The new line of available credit will add to your overall limit and bring down your credit utilization.
+That can help your credit score.

-Understand that a higher credit limit comes with risks.
-Temptation is a major one: It's easy to spend more if you have more credit, and you could soon find yourself with more debt than you can handle.
+Understand that a higher credit limit comes with risks, including temptation.
+If you have more credit, it's easy to spend more, and you could soon find yourself with more debt than you can handle.

-Note that you may want to hold off on asking for an increased limit if your income recently dropped, because your card issuer won't be inclined to say yes.
-So, you may just want to wait until you have a steady, higher income.
+You may also want to hold off on asking for an increased limit if your income has recently dropped.
+Your card issuer won't be inclined to say yes, so maybe just wait until you have a steady, higher income.

-The bottom line is, increasing your overall credit might bolster your credit score — if you know how to use credit responsibly.
+Here's the bottom line: Increasing your overall credit might bolster your credit score — if you know how to use credit responsibly.
 Make sure you understand whether a higher limit is right for your situation.